 Don’t let this added mortgage insurance phase you.
 Depending on the individual, paying the slight premium in mortgage insurance in order to start earning equity in the real estate market can sometimes be better than waiting to save for the full 20% down payment.
 We explain why in our blog “Why 5% Down Today is Better than 20% Down Tomorrow.“

-Here’s a snapshot of what your different monthly mortgage costs would be with different down payments.
+Here’s a snapshot of what your different monthly mortgage costs would be with different down payments when buying condos for sale in Toronto.
 These are based on a 5 year fixed rate of 3.39% over 25 year amortization.
 You can see that paying $100K down only saves you $464 per month.
 Ask yourself, is it easier to save an extra $464 per month or another $75K for a down payment?

 DIFFERENCE IN MONTHLY MORTGAGE PAYMENTS